 However, employers must still keep uniform employment discrimination policies that apply to all ages.

 The Colorado Anti-discrimination Act allows employers in Colorado to treat workers over the age of 40 differently.
 However, employers can still be subject to an unfavorable EEOC decision of the person inflicting discrimination and the victim is both over 40.
-How your respond to EEOC complaints is also essential.
+How your respond to EEOC position statements and complaints is also essential.

 Colorado age discrimination laws prohibit workplace discrimination in all phases of employment.
 This includes pay, hiring employees, job assignments, training promotions or any other condition of employment.